minlanyu/cs145-site/README.md

 ## Coursework
 ### FAS version
 - Class and biweekly section participation is mandatory.
-- Extra credits given based on your contributions to in-class and Ed forum discussions.
 - Programming projects: 70%
   - You will be building an example data center network on your laptop with seven projects, which include topology, routing, load balancing, failure recovery, measurement, and congestion control.
 - Homework: 5%